 Community Rights and Justice Centre

-Friends of the Earth's Rights and Justice Centre provides legal advice and representation to people who want to use the law to protect their communities and the environment.
+The Friends of the Earth Rights and Justice Centre provides legal and planning briefings in order to help people who want to use the law to protect their communities and the environment.

 Friends of the Earth also seeks to take "test cases" that will help communities in the future.
 For example, we challenged Heathrow expansion on climate change and sustainable development grounds in support of our West London local group network and to protect our shared environment.